 How Long does it take to Build Wealth with Real Estate?

 Most strategies for building wealth in real estate are considered get-rich slow plans.
 They take advantage of capital appreciation, tax benefits, and rent growth to give high payouts to their investors.
-These strategies can take years before they pay off.
+Unfortunately, these strategies can take years before they pay off.
 You should expect it to take about 5 years before you start to see some fruits of your investments.
 It may take 10-15 years before you have built a measurable amount of wealth.

 How Much Wealth Can you Accumulate with Real Estate?